DALL-E

+DALL-E, DALL-E 2, and DALL-E 3 (stylised DALL·E) are text-to-image models developed by OpenAI using deep learning methodologies to generate digital images from natural language descriptions known as prompts.

+The first version of DALL-E was announced in January 2021.
+In the following year, its successor DALL-E 2 was released.
+DALL-E 3 was released natively into ChatGPT for ChatGPT Plus and ChatGPT Enterprise customers in October 2023, with availability via OpenAI's API and "Labs" platform provided in early November.
+Microsoft implemented the model in Bing's Image Creator tool and plans to implement it into their Designer app.
+With Bing's Image Creator tool, Microsoft Copilot runs on DALL-E 3.
+In March 2025, DALL-E-3 was replaced in ChatGPT by GPT Image 1's native image-generation capabilities.

+History and background

-DALL-E (stylized as DALL·E) and DALL-E 2 are deep learning models developed by OpenAI to generate digital images from natural language descriptions, called "prompts".
-DALL-E was revealed by OpenAI in a blog post in January 2021, and uses a version of GPT-3 modified to generate images.
-In April 2022, OpenAI announced DALL-E 2, a successor designed to generate more realistic images at higher resolutions that "can combine concepts, attributes, and styles".
+DALL-E was revealed by OpenAI in a blog post on 5 January 2021, and uses a version of GPT-3 modified to generate images.

-OpenAI has not released source code for either model.
-On 20 July 2022, DALL-E 2 entered into a beta phase with invitations sent to 1 million waitlisted individuals; users can generate a certain number of images for free every month and may purchase more.
+On 6 April 2022, OpenAI announced DALL-E 2, a successor designed to generate more realistic images at higher resolutions that "can combine concepts, attributes, and styles".
+On 20 July 2022, DALL-E 2 entered into a beta phase with invitations sent to 1 million waitlisted individuals; users could generate a certain number of images for free every month and may purchase more.
 Access had previously been restricted to pre-selected users for a research preview due to concerns about ethics and safety.
-On 28 September 2022, DALL-E 2 was opened to anyone and the waitlist requirement was removed.
+On 28 September 2022, DALL-E 2 was opened to everyone and the waitlist requirement was removed.
+In September 2023, OpenAI announced their latest image model, DALL-E 3, capable of understanding "significantly more nuance and detail" than previous iterations.
 In early November 2022, OpenAI released DALL-E 2 as an API, allowing developers to integrate the model into their own applications.
 Microsoft unveiled their implementation of DALL-E 2 in their Designer app and Image Creator tool included in Bing and Microsoft Edge.
-CALA and Mixtiles are among other early adopters of the DALL-E 2 API.
-The API operates on a cost per image basis, with prices varying depending on image resolution.
-Volume discounts are available to companies working with OpenAI’s enterprise team.
+The API operates on a cost-per-image basis, with prices varying depending on image resolution.
+Volume discounts are available to companies working with OpenAI's enterprise team.

 The software's name is a portmanteau of the names of animated robot Pixar character WALL-E and the Spanish surrealist artist Salvador Dalí.

+In February 2024, OpenAI began adding watermarks to DALL-E generated images, containing metadata in the C2PA (Coalition for Content Provenance and Authenticity) standard promoted by the Content Authenticity Initiative.